 The single hardest technical claim Taskade Genesis makes is that the four Workspace DNA layers — projects, agents, automations, apps — actually share state and write back into a common graph.
 In a single-app context this is easy to fake with a demo.
 In a production context, with real jobs running for weeks, with automations firing in the background, with field technicians updating state from mobile, with customer communications going out correctly — the loop either closes or it doesn't.
 If it doesn't, the build falls apart in the second week.

-This build has been running in production for over two months.
+This build has been running in production for months.
 The loop closes.

 Non-engineers can specify real systems